jessfraz/blog/content/post/the-business-executives-guide-to-kubernetes.md

 it might have been data accounting for the movement of capital.

 Databases holding valuable information like the examples above should always have mechanisms for replication which is not something Kubernetes is going to solve for you.
-While you might chose to use Kubernetes for stateful data, you should always remember to handle replicating that data in case there is a failure.
+While you might choose to use Kubernetes for stateful data, you should always remember to handle replicating that data in case there is a failure.

 ## Exposed Dashboards